Even T. rex knows the rules: Mask up indoors, even if you're vaccinated. Thanks for helping keep your fellow science-lovers safe!

 - Tap the URL that appears

-- On the webpage that opens up in your browser, select your desired entry time
+- On the webpage that opens up in your browser, select Morrison Planetarium and your desired showtime

 - Enter your name, phone number, and size of your party (maximum 8) and confirm your reservation

 You’ll receive a text message confirming your reservation and showtime, as well as a reminder ten minutes before showtime.
 Please be sure to arrive on time as we are not able to accommodate late arrivals.